 Its 50th anniversary

-A march is reenacted to honor the original 1956 march—many of the 1956 veterans were in attendance of this march as well
+A march is reenacted to honor the 1956 march — with many of the original march veterans in attendance.

 A statue is erected

-On August 9 of this year, the Committee unveiled the Malibongwe Embokodweni in Pretoria to honor the event of 1956
+On August 9, the Malibongwe Embokodweni statue is unveiled in Pretoria to honor the 1956 event.

 A committee is formed